MagicCubeProject/MagicCubeLib/README.md

-# gtpy
+# Magic Cube library

-Group Theory library for Python
+Designed to solve the problem of the Rubik's cube